 Acton Mill, view taken from the hill on Acton Lane, WHS about 1910?

 During the 18th & 19th centuries the ancient crafts of rural Cheshire were slowly industrialised.
-Innovative products & technologies were introduced exploiting the synergies of specialisation & scale which made mass production in factories profitable.
+Innovative products & technologies were introduced exploiting the synergies of specialisation & scale which made mass production in factories possible & profitable.

 As enterprising folk wrestled with the new fangled problems of production, new factory locations were discovered wherever & whenever opportunities arose to cope with problems of -